Scleverlin/Verilog_Basic_Circuits/README.md

 In this directory, it includes the verilog codes and verified testbench codes of each unit.

+The "core.v" connects each file to compose the CPU, if you find any bad design or uncomprehensible parts, I will appericiate a message to point out my fault.

-The Simple CPU has and wiil have the following components:
+The Simple CPU has the following components:

 An alu: for  + - & |;